 ALL PRICES ARE IN CANADIAN DOLLARS (PER PERSON) AND INCLUDE:

-Return airfare from TORONTO with KLM, including flights within Africa, other cities are available upon request.
+Return airfare from TORONTO including flights within Africa, other cities are available upon request.

 13 Nights first class hotel and lodge accommodation.